massahud/webrtc-tests/copy-paste-rtc/README.md

 I've made it to better understand the webrtc handshake, so it uses copy & paste to do the external signaling part.

-The current version works only on Chrome, because Firefox's handshake is a little different, and I still have not had time to study it.
+The current version works only on Chrome-Chrome and Firefox-Firefox.
+Tested on Chrome 28 and Firefox 22.

 To use it, open [copy-paste-server.html](https://rawgithub.com/massahud/webrtc-tests/master/copy-paste-rtc/copy-paste-server.html) and [copy-paste-client.html](https://rawgithub.com/massahud/webrtc-tests/master/copy-paste-rtc/copy-paste-client.html)